Which city is cheaper, Rome or Brussels?

 Because of its large number of kid-friendly activities, Rome is very family-friendly.
 What kid wouldn't be thrilled to be surrounded by pizza and spaghetti restaurants?
 In addition to kid-friendly food options, there are also a number of great activities that the whole family can enjoy including exploring the Colosseum, taking a gladiator class, and eating gelato.

 Couples visit Brussels frequently as it offers plenty of romantic activities.
 From beautiful buildings and museums to shopping, dining, and chocolate shops, there are plenty of romantic spots around town.
+There's a vibrant nightlife scene and many diverse restaurants that couples can enjoy exploring.

 Rome is a great city if you're traveling as a couple.
 With many beautiful buildings, world class restaurants, and world renowned sights, this city makes a great romantic destination.

-Backpackers come from all over to visit Brussels.
+Many backpackers visit Brussels.
 The city has an active nightlife and a number of hostels that are great for backpackers, but do take note that some areas can get a bit rough at night, so make sure you understand where you are.

 You'll find somewhat comparable public transit options in both Brussels and Rome.

 Brussels has a great public transit system.
-Transit options include train, tram, metro, bus and waterbuses.
+Transit options include train, tram, metro, bus, and waterbuses.

 Public transit in Rome is top-notch.
 There's a metro system, trams, and a comprehensive bus system that goes around the city.